WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let Inn be valtype.
   b.
 If valtype' is Fnn, then:
     1) Let Fnn be valtype'.
-    2) If cvtop is CONVERT, then:
+    2) If cvtop is some CONVERT, then:
       a) Let (CONVERT sx) be cvtop.
       b) Return [$convert__($size(Inn), $size(Fnn), sx, iN)].
     3) If ((cvtop = REINTERPRET) /\ ($size(Inn) = $size(Fnn))), then: